 All businesses can use globalization to their advantage.
 What you need is the right approach.
 Running a global business with employees all over the world can be extremely rewarding, but also requires foresight and appropriate processes in place to make sure you stay compliant.
 As always, compliance is key.
 When expanding globally, you may need to consider:

 As a company navigating the effects of globalization, you will need to respond to all its challenges while also finding the best path for your business.
 The first step is always to find the right people and employ them the right way so they can get your business up and running.

 Omnipresent can help you tackle the challenges of globalization head on.
 As a global EOR, we help aspiring global businesses like yours to employ the right people in the right way.
-The added bonus is that we can employ anyone, anywhere.
-Our process is simple: you tell us who you want to hire and we take over the rest.
+The added bonus is that we can employ anyone in over 150 countries.
+Our global employment process is simple: you tell us who you want to hire and we take over the rest.